 Check Your Upgrade Status

-If you’re planning to buy a new iPhone in the fall, you’ll want to keep an eye on your upgrade status as we push closer to the release date.
+If you’re planning to buy a new iPhone this fall, you’ll want to keep an eye on your upgrade status as we push closer to the release date.

-If you’re not eligible for an upgrade until October or later, you might not be able to put in a pre-order for a new device since your line won’t eligible.
+If you’re not eligible for an upgrade until mid-October or later, you might not be able to put in a pre-order for a new device since your line won’t eligible.

 Carriers will sometimes move up your upgrade status so you’ll want to check in on it to see if anything changes in the buildup to the announcements.